brunomaga/brunomaga.github.io/_drafts/2024-01-19-Mixture-of-Experts.md

 a fully-connected network (DNN) with the same number of parameters, even though this network imposes fewer constraints on its structure".

 In practice, the total error on a Mixture of Experts takes into account the average of all expert errors, so the optimizer will focus on improving the experts that were assigned the most weights, and/or improve the assignments (gating network).
-An important results multivates exploring stacked MoEs.
+An important result multivated the exploration of stacked MoEs:
 > we find that the Deep Mixture of Experts automatically learns to develop location-dependent ("where") experts at the first layer, and class-specific ("what") experts at the second layer.

 <!--